This page provides a conceptual overview of logs-based metrics.

 System (logs-based) metrics are predefined by Logging.
 These metrics record the number of logging events that occurred within a specific time period.

 User-defined (logs-based) metrics are created by a user on a project.
 They count the number of log entries that match a given query, or keep track of particular values within the matching log entries.
+When filtering for the log entries that you want to count in your metric, you can use regular expressions.

 Logging accumulates information for logs-based metrics each time it receives a matching log entry.
-Logging writes a new data point to the metric's time series at the rate of 1 datapoint per minute, making the data available to Stackdriver Monitoring.
+Logging writes a new data point to the metric's time series at the rate of 1 datapoint per minute, making the data available to Cloud Monitoring.

 The data for logs-based metrics comes from log entries received after the metrics are created.
 The metrics are not populated with data from log entries that are already in Logging.